Stop barking now: The 3 best ultrasonic bark control devices

 You may find that one of the methods listed below will work beautifully for your dog, but it’s always recommended that you seek professional guidance from a veterinarian and use these tools in addition to training.

-While these methods or products have worked wonders for dog owners struggling with barking issues, others just simply don’t work for some.
+While these methods or products have worked wonders for dog owners struggling with barking issues, some just simply don’t work for others.
 Remember that no method or product is a one size fits all solution, and that there is really no product that will magically(or instantly) solve all of the problems you are having with your dog.
 Our main recommendation would be to try multiple methods and see what works best for you and your dog.

 Keep in mind that the actual sound of barking shouldn’t be the issue that you’re focusing on.
 You should be focusing on the underlying issues that are causing your dog to be an overactive barker.